lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: CPU-load-settings.png

 The Color picker is shows what color something is on your screen usually useful for web developers.
 To get a color off the screen press the color dropper button and your mouse will turn into crosshair and then left click on what you want to take the color.
 Then a numeric field to the right of the dropper will appear with the color in a numeric field to the right.
+Left clicking with the droplet will bring up a menu of the last colors picked.
+To clear the list of colors left click where you select a color and select :menuselection:`Clear list`.

 .. image:: spacer-color-picker.png